EvoletSpess/EvoletSpess/README.md

 </div>

-- 💾 I am a senior medical student and an aspiring Java dev that loves data from Russia.
+- 💾 I am a senior medical student and an aspiring Java dev that loves data.
 - 💼 I’m working as a Business Development Associate at a medtech startup and help my business find new opportunities to grow.
 - 🎹 My hobbies are playing the piano, singing and gaming.
 - ⚡ In my free time, I make projects and study programming on Hexlet.